kyma-incubator/examples/personservice/README.md

 ### Optional: Create IDP Preset

 Kyma allows to persist configuration of trusted Token providers and re-use it upon API Exposure (In the UI).
 They basically serve as copy templates when exposing a new API.
-To do that, go to "Administration->IDP Presets" and choose "Create Preset".
+To do that, go to the home screen select "IDP Presets" and choose "Create Preset".
 Now you can provide Name, Issuer and JWKS URI.

 * Name is just free Text (e.g. "my-dummy-issuer")
 * Issuer must be depicted as "iss" in your JWT Token.
 Kyma only accepts a URL or an email address. (see https://istio.io/docs/reference/config/istio.authentication.v1alpha1/).
 Recommendation is https://{hostname}/